canankarakoc/cost_of_spore/README.md

 ## Getting Started

-- All by-the-numbers calculations in the manuscript are embedded in the  R code with their references, such as membrane area and membrane costs calculations, genome size, nucleotide costs, replication costs.
+- All by-the-numbers calculations in the manuscript are embedded in the  R code with their references, such as membrane area and membrane costs calculations, genome size, nucleotide costs, and replication costs.
 - Key datasets such as amino acid costs, spore-formation, and revival genes/proteins are listed below.
-- Project includes models, and simulations written in Python and codes are provided in their respective folders.
+- The project includes models and simulations written in Python, and the codes are provided in their respective folder.

 To reproduce the analysis:

 1. Run `code\cost_of_spore.R` from the top for bioaccounting.
 Ensure the working directory is set properly.
 2. Run Python codes to reproduce data for population dynamics, spore efficiency, and evolutionary analysis.
-Codes are stored in "efficiency" and "evolution"" sections under "model" folders.
+Codes are stored in "efficiency" and "evolution" sections under "model" folders.
-3. Run `efficiency_plots.R` and `COGs_figures.R` to reproduce figures of empirical and model data of population dynamics, efficiency, evolutionary outcomes.
+3. Run `efficiency_plots.R` and `COGs_figures.R` to reproduce figures of empirical and model data of population dynamics, efficiency, and evolutionary outcomes.
 These codes are stored under respective sections and "empirical" folders.

 ---